nw93929/nw93929/README.md

 ## 🚀 About Me

 - 🔭 I'm currently pursuing my Master's in Data Science at the University of Virginia.
-- 🌱 Data Analysis Intern at the Presidential Precinct [https://presidentialprecinct.org/]
+- 🌱 Data Analysis Intern at the Presidential Precinct - [https://presidentialprecinct.org/]
-- 📝 Actively looking for internships and part-time data science roles for the Spring 2026 Semester.
+- 📝 Actively looking for internships and part-time data science roles for the Spring 2026 Semester and full-time post-graduation August 2026.
+- 🏌️ Love to golf and fish!

 ## 🌱 Currently Exploring

-- 🚀 Learning about AI, LLMs, NLP, and more!
+- 🧠 Learning more about AI, Deep Learning in Environmental Science, Software Engineering and Development, Risk Analysis and more!
-- Working on a basketball computer vision project
+- 🏀 Working on a basketball computer vision project
-- Participating in the Data to Impact Challenge hosted by LMI Solutions x UVA
+- 🚀 Participating in the Data to Impact Challenge hosted by LMI Solutions x UVA to make a product that helps support sustainable data center expansion.

  ## 🏆 Achievements